-- For the first two solo travellers booking on our October group tour to Albania in 2019, there is no single supplement to pay
+- For the first two solo travellers booking on our May group tour to Albania 2020, there is no single supplement to pay

 - Available on a first come first serve basis

 - For those of you who want to be ahead of the curve and go to a wonderful destination

 - Accompanied by Carolyn Perry, an expert in the art and architecture of Albania

 - Travel through the Albanian Alps and alongside spectacular turquoise seas